 Schools with Residential Design Programs

 Read about the types of schools that offer programs in residential design or interior design, and get info on certificate, diploma and degree programs in this field.
 Find out what you'd learn in a residential design program at each of these levels.
 Review the certification and licensure requirements for residential and interior designers.
-Schools offering AutoCAD Drafting & Design Technology degrees can also be found in these popular choices.

 Residential design programs may be available under a few different program names, and at both undergraduate and graduate degree levels.
 This article will explore the requirements, content, and availability of these programs as well as their outcomes in order to help you choose the right program for you.